ernimish13/NiceTest/README.md

 ## Features

- **File Validation** – Ensures the input file is valid before processing
+ **File Validation** – Ensures the input file is valid, has valid extension(txt or csv) and not empty file before processing
  **Reads Numbers from a File** – Extracts numerical values efficiently
  **Computes Prime Factors** – Determines prime factors for each number
  **Handles Edge Cases Gracefully** – Supports invalid numbers, zero, one, and negative numbers